patelkhwaish710-sys/patelkhwaish710.github.io/README.md

     <h2 class="section-title">About Me</h2>
     <div class="about">
         <p>
-            I am an IT Diploma Student passionate about Web Development, Cyber Security and Modern Technologies.
-            I enjoy building responsive websites and learning new tools.
+           I am a Diploma Information Technology student with a strong interest in Cyber Security and Information Technology.
+I am passionate about learning emerging technologies, solving technical problems, and continuously improving my technical skills.
+I am a dedicated, quick learner who enjoys working in collaborative environments and aims to build a successful career in the cybersecurity field.
         </p>
     </div>
 </section>